Offences against the Person, incorporating the Charging Standard

 Whilst the Charging Standard provides guidance on a range of frequently experienced offences against the person, there are also other offences that may be relevant, including the following:

-- Attempting to choke, suffocate or strangle with intent to enable the commission of an indictable offence, contrary to section 21 Offences against the Person Act 1861
+- Attempting to choke, suffocate or strangle with intent to enable the commission of an indictable offence, contrary to s.21 OAPA 1861

-- Causing to be taken or administering a drug with intent to enable the commission of an indictable offence, contrary to section 22 Offences against the Person Act 1861
+- Causing to be taken or administering a drug with intent to enable the commission of an indictable offence, contrary to s.22 OAPA 1861

-- Administering poison or noxious thing thereby endangering life or inflicting grievous bodily harm, contrary to section 23 Offences against the Person Act 1861
+- Administering poison or noxious thing thereby endangering life or inflicting GBH, contrary to s.23 OAPA 1861.